Kakamotobi/Learned/Web Development/Web-Development-Architecture.md

 # Web Development Architecture
-- Architectures and design patterns for developing web applications.
+Architectures and design patterns for developing web applications.

 ## Table of Contents
 - [Single-Page Application (SPA) vs. Multi-Page Application (MPA)](#single-page-application-spa-vs-multi-page-application-mpa)
 - [JAMStack](#jamstack)

 ## Single-Page Application (SPA) vs. Multi-Page Application (MPA)
+- Concerned with how many pages are used.
 ### SPA
 > A web app implementation that loads only a single web document, and then updates the body content of that single document via JS APIs such as `XMLHttpRequest` and `Fetch` when different content is to be shown.
-> Allows users to use websites without loading whole new pages from the server, which can result in performance gains and a more dynamix experience, with some tradeoff disadvantages such as SEO, more effort required to maintain state, implement navigation, and do meaningful performance monitoring.
+> Allows users to use websites without loading whole new pages from the server, which can result in performance gains and a more dynamix experience, with some tradeoff disadvantages such as SEO, more effort required to maintain state, implement navigation, and do meaningful performance monitoring. | MDN
 - SPA frameworks: React, Angular, Vue.JS.
 - Ex: Google Maps
+#### SPA with SSR (and CSR)
+- SPAs that are rendered on the server-side are the isomorphic JavaScript (implying the use of Node.js).
+- The first rendering of the SPA is done from the server instead of the browser.
+Following renders are done in the browser.
+- Node.js is used to generate the initial HTML.
+In the browser, the same JS code is executed (hydration process: event listeners are attached to the HTML).
+- React, Vue, Angular are capable of executing in both Node.js and the browser.
+But frameworks such as Next.js and Nuxt.js exist for better developing experience.
+#### SPA with CSR
+- SPAs that are rendered on the client-side are applications built with frontend libraries/frameworks with a client-side router, which allows navigating the website without having to load a new page.
+- Basically "original" React.
 #### Pros
 - SPA is fast because most resources (HTML, CSS, Scripts) are only loaded once, and only data is transitted back and forth.
 - No need to write code to render pages on the server.
 Easier to get started on a project without having to use any server.